-The Academic Study Board, who is responsibility for the line that the student wishes to change to assesses whether the student can change line after the beginning of the second semester provided that it through credit transfer is possible to complete the program within the stipulated 180 ECTS and if there is a study place available at the line.
+The Academic Study Board, who is responsibility for the line that the student wishes to change to assesses whether the student can change line after the beginning of the second semester provided that it through credit transfer is possible to complete the program within the stipulated 180 ECTS and if there is a study place available at the level of the program at which the student can be enrolled.
 The Academic Study Board also assesses the possibility of obtaining a line designation.